Contact and Support

 What to do with the bugs I found?

-Please have a look at the changelog see if your problem has already been reported and fixed.
+Please have a look at the changelog to see if your problem has already been reported and fixed.

 Please send your bug reports to support@tinman3d.com.
 If possible, include the following information in the report: